VoltaireNoir/blight/README.md

 > "And man said, 'let there b-light' and there was light." - Some Book 1:3

-_A hassle-free CLI utility to manage backlight on Linux; one that plays well with hybrid GPU configuration and proprietary drivers._
+Primarily, a hassle-free CLI utility to manage backlight on Linux; one that plays well with hybrid GPU configuration and proprietary drivers.

-_However, the parts which blight relies on to make backlight changes, are also exposed through the library aspect of this crate, which can be used like any other Rust library by using the command `cargo add blight` in your Rust project.
-The CLI utility, on the other hand, can be installed by running `cargo install blight`._
+The parts which blight relies on to make backlight changes, are also exposed through the library aspect of this crate, which can be used like any other Rust library by using the command `cargo add blight` in your Rust project.
+The CLI utility, on the other hand, can be installed by running `cargo install blight`.

 > **Note**
 > This page contains documentation for the CLI.
 For library docs, visit [docs.rs](https://docs.rs/blight/).